manulera/phenomics_paper_HTP/checks/mapping_conditions_knock-out_condition_metadata_check.md

     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
   * dose
-  * dose
-  * id: FYECO:0000123
-    * name: growth to stationary phase
-    * def: Cells were grown to stationary phase.
 * YES_phlox_tea_tree_100ul
   * id: FYECO:0000137
     * name: YES